Once upon a time, there was a magic portal to an extraordinary realm

 Circa 1970s, King's Castle Land was the consummate childhood paradise - and only minutes from our home.

-Needless to say, we visited King's Castle Land often.
+Needless to say, we visited King's Castle Land often - and enjoyed it immensely!

 It was bad enough, entering our early teenage years, leaving behind our appreciation for King's Castle Land,